 And the cross is “foolishness” or “folly” for Gentiles (non-Jews).
 A religion about a crucified man was a religion for moron slaves who didn’t have the sense to come in out of the rain.

 There was a man in the 2nd century AD who was a famous enemy of the gospel.
 Cornelius Fronto – wrote anti-Christian propaganda (and I paraphrase) – “Their ceremonies center on a man put to death for his crime and on the fatal wood of the cross.
 Just to recall this out loud is to assign to these abandoned wretches sanctuaries which are appropriate to them and the kind of worship they deserve.”

 It’s human nature to prefer a nicer, more polite religion.
 One in which you fill out a few forms, wear special hats, pledge allegiance to a few ethical ideas, and derive maximum serenity from minimum exertion.
 It is highly improbable that anyone would invent a cross-religion.
-But God did an end-run around human common sense, since “it pleased God through the folly of what we preach to save those who believe.”
+As Lewis said in Mere Christianity, “[Christianity] is a religion that you could not have guessed.”
+God did an end-run around human common sense, since “it pleased God through the folly of what we preach to save those who believe.”
 (1 Cor.
 1:21).

 Since the 2nd century, the cross has been the most common symbol of Christianity and the most proof that God cares for us and sent us salvation in his crucified Son.
 Today, one of the most popular names in Greece is Stavros: imagine naming your baby boy “Cross”, unless you have found out that the cross really means for the human race!